What is Signal? How does it work?

 - Live or Test status

-- Source: What information the Flow will look for, and what it will activate for in your events.
+- Source: What information the Flow will watch for and what it will activate for in your events.

-- Filters: Optional filters to narrow down that information.
+- Filters: Optional filters to narrow down the information.

 - Destination: Where and how that information goes into Salesforce.

-- A Live Flow will pick up all live registrations in live events.
-It will ignore test registrations, even in live events.
+- Live: A Live Flow will pick up all live registrations in live events; it will ignore test registrations, even in live events.

-- A Test Flow picks up all test registrations: that’s all registrations in test events, plus any registrations marked as Test in live events.
+- Test: A Test Flow picks up all test registrations (all registrations in test events, plus any registrations marked as Test in live events).

 Flow Data Source